-Well, another extremely irritating “Friend Request” hoax is now making the rounds on Facebook.
+Well, another recurring and extremely irritating “Friend Request” hoax is now making the rounds yet again on Facebook.

 Luckily, it’s very easy to avoid falling for this one.

 All you have to do is ignore any messages you receive via Facebook Messenger, Chat or IM that read like this:

 “Hi….I actually got another friend request from you yesterday…which I ignored so you may want to check your account.
 Hold your finger on the message until the forward button appears…then hit forward and all the people you want to forward too….I had to do the people individually.
 Good Luck!”